steamclock/niceComponents/README.md

 ![Nice Components](nice_components.png)

-A simple library with some nice looking SwiftUI components to get your next project started 🚀
+Nice Components is a simple library with some nice looking SwiftUI components to get your next project started. 🚀

-Help jump start your prototypes with some sensible default components, then come back later and customize the look and feel of your app all in one place.
+Jumpstart your prototypes with some sensible default components, then come back later and customize the look and feel of your app – all in one place.

 ![](preview.png)